 I want people to be connected not through sticks, but through what would be the equivalent of ropes.

 Back to video games… I’m excited to play through Death Stranding.
 I don’t own a PlayStation, never have, but will probably buy one just for this game.
-That’s an expensive curiosity, but I’m that desperate explore this concept more.
+That’s an expensive curiosity, but I’m that desperate to explore this concept more.